USEPA/WNTR/documentation/model_io.rst

     >>> wn2 = wntr.network.from_gis(wn_gis)

-A WaterNetworkModel created from GeoDataFrames only contains junction, tank, reservoir, pipe, pump and valve attributes and topographic connectivity of the network.
+A WaterNetworkModel created from GeoDataFrames only contains the junction, tank, reservoir, pipe, pump, and valve attributes and topographic connectivity of the network.
 The network will not contain patterns, curves, rules, controls, or sources.
-Water network model options are set to default values.
+The water network model options are set to default values.
 Additional functionality could be added to WNTR in a future release.

 .. note::